micro/micro/docs/reference/README.md

 #### Functions

 The events package has two parts: Stream and Store.
 Stream is used to Publish and Consume to messages for a given topic.
 For example, in a chat application one user would Publish a message and another would subscribe.
-If you later needed to retrieve messages, you could either replay them using the Subscribe function and passing the StartAtTime option, or list them using the Read function.
+If you later needed to retrieve messages, you could either replay them using the Subscribe function and passing the Offset option, or list them using the Read function.

 ```go
 func Publish(topic string, msg interface{}, opts ...PublishOption) error